brianguenter/Julia-Programming-Workflow/Workflow.md

 execution_files=[] # Precompile execution files to be used, relative to the project folder
 ```
 Notice that the names of the packages to be excluded must be in double quotes.

-### Finish setting up a custom sysimage
-So far you've told VSCode you want to use a custom sysimage.
-Now you need to compile the sysimage.
-Open the command palette and type `Tasks:Run Build Task`.
-Select the option `Julia: Build sysimage for current environment (experimental)`.

-This will compile the files necessary to start your project into a single large file which will be loaded at startup time.
-If your project has many dependencies this can reduce the load time for your project from a minute or more to a fraction of a second.

 ## Tips and tricks
 ### For the REPL